DDPM-CD: Denoising Diffusion Probabilistic Models as Feature Extractors for Change Detection: Related Work

 where $(x_0, x_1, \cdots, x_T)$ denotes the $T$-step Markov chain (see Fig. \ref{fig:graph}), $\alpha_{1:T} = (\alpha_1, \cdots, \alpha_T)$ is the noise schedule that controls the variance of noise added at each step.
-In the reverse process a sequence of small denoising operations is performed using a neural network to obtain back the original image.
+In the reverse process, a sequence of small denoising operations is performed using a neural network to obtain back the original image.
 During each step of the reverse process, we perform a denoising operation to the image $x_t$ to obtain back $x_{t-1}$.
 For this, a neural network $f_{\theta}$ is used to model the parameters of the reverse distribution $p(x_{t-1}|x_{t}):= \mathcal{N}(x_{t-1}:\mu_{\theta}(x_t,t), \Sigma_{\theta}(x_t,t))$.
-The parameters for this network $\theta$ is obtained by minimizing the KL divergence between the forward and reverse distributions over all timesteps.
-During optimization, sampling from the distribution $q(x_t|x_{t-1})$ requires knowledge of $x_{t-1}$ which requires a sequence of operations to be computed as per equation \ref{eq:from_start}.
+The parameters for this network $\theta$ are obtained by minimizing the KL divergence between the forward and reverse distributions over all timesteps.
+During optimization, sampling from the distribution $q(x_t|x_{t-1})$ requires knowledge of $x_{t-1}$, which requires a sequence of operations to be computed as per equation \ref{eq:from_start}.
 The marginal distribution of $x_t$ given $x_0$ can be derived by marginalizing out the intermediate latent variables as:

 where $\gamma_t = \prod_{i=1}^t \alpha_i$.
-Hence simpliying the calculation procedure.
-Furthermore, Sohl \textit{et al.}\cite{sohl2015deep} has showed minimizing the KL divergence between the forward and reverse distributions could be simplified by using the posterior distribution $q(x_{t}|x_{t-1},x_0)$ instead of the forward distribution $q(x_{t}|q{x_{t}]-1]})$.
-Under the Markovian assumptions, Using equations \ref{eq:q_sample} and \ref{eq:from_start}, the posterior distribution can be derived as:
+Hence simplifying the calculation procedure.
+Furthermore, Sohl \textit{et al.}\cite{sohl2015deep} have shown minimizing the KL divergence between the forward and reverse distributions could be simplified by using the posterior distribution $q(x_{t}|x_{t-1},x_0)$ instead of the forward distribution $q(x_{t}|q{x_{t}]-1]})$.
+Under the Markovian assumptions, using equations (\ref{eq:q_sample}) and (\ref{eq:from_start}), the posterior distribution can be derived as:

 where